GIT stability of linear maps on projective space with marked points: Introduction

 \begin{example} When the number of marked points is $n = 1$, the complicated criteria of Theorem \ref{thm_main} condense as follows.
 The stable and semistable loci are equal.
 The pair $(T,v)$ is stable if $T$ is non-nilpotent and $v$ is a cyclic vector for $T$ up to scaling.
-The stable quotient is simply $\PP^N$, recovering the Mumford-Suominen moduli space of linear maps equipped with a cyclic vector \cite{MR0437531}.
+The stable quotient is a weighted projective space $\PP(1,2,\ldots N+1)$, related to the Mumford-Suominen moduli space of linear maps equipped with a cyclic vector \cite{MR0437531}.
 See Section \ref{sect_one_marked_point} for details. \end{example}

 \begin{example} On $\PP^1$, complete flags are in 1-1 correspondence with points.
-If $T$ is non-nilpotent, then fixed points correspond to Type I flags and all other points correspond to Type II flags.
+If $T$ is non-nilpotent, then fixed points and indeterminate points correspond to Type I flags and all other points correspond to Type II flags.
 If $T$ is nilpotent, then its indeterminacy point corresponds to a Type III flag and all other points correspond to Type II flags.
 Thus, Theorem \ref{thm_main} reduces to the following semistability criterion.
-If $T$ is non-nilpotent, then up to $n/2 + q$ points may coincide at a general point of $\PP^1$, and up to $n/2$ points may coincide at each fixed point of $T$.
+If $T$ is non-nilpotent, then up to $n/2 + q$ points may coincide at a general point of $\PP^1$, and up to $n/2$ points may coincide at each fixed point or indeterminate point of $T$.
 If $T$ is nilpotent, then up to $n/2 + q$ points may coincide at a general point of $\PP^1$, and up to $n/2 - q$ points may coincide at the indeterminacy point of $T$.
 Thus fixed points and indeterminacy points behave somewhat like marked points. \end{example}

 \begin{example} For any $N, n, q \in \N$, if $T$ is the identity map, then there are no Type II or III flags, and each linear subvariety of $\PP^N$ defines a Type I flag.
 Thus Theorem \ref{thm_main} specializes to Mumford's stability test \eqref{eq_mumford_template}. \end{example}